-This model represent a continuum between hierarchical and neutral model in the same spirit as [2].
-The model is a stochastic cellular automata (CA) or also called interactive particle system [1].
+This model represent a continuum between hierarchical and neutral model in the same spirit as in [1].
+The model is a stochastic cellular automata (CA) or also called interactive particle system [2].
 In these kind of models space is discretized into a grid and only one individual can occupy a particular position.
-Each position represents an area fixed by the investigator to represent the real system.
+Each position represents an area fixed by the investigator to mimic the real system.
+Time is continuous so the update of the model is asynchronous.
+I update one randomly chosen site at a time and to perform one complete time interval cJ sites have to be updated, where c is a constant that describes the overall rate at which transitions are occurring and J is the size of the grid [2].